solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-03/README.md

 ## Exercise 3 - Test the imported pipeline

-In this exercise, you will test the Synapse Analytics pipeline that was imported from ADF vs.
+In this exercise, you will test the imported Synapse Analytics pipeline in ADF.

 ### Task 1 - Validate and run the imported pipeline